Last Updated on August 24, 2021 by Grow with Bovees

 - Small nozzle isn’t convenient for adjusting the spray pattern

 Your choice should match your unique needs.
-Because most of the products we recommend are inexpensive, it might be best to invest in more than one nozzle, so you have the right accessory for different applications.
+Because most of the products we recommend are inexpensive, it might be best to invest in several hose nozzles, so you have the right accessory for different applications.